jeffersonroth/jjrf-demo-rauxa/README.md

 ## Frontend

-As per request, the chosen Frontend framework was Vue.js
+As per request, the chosen Frontend framework was Vue.js.
+I had no previous experience with Vue.js but I studied  the documentation and used my experience with other frameworks to complete the requested project.

-Helloword App were generated from the vue-cli command.
+App was generated from the vue-cli command.

-Home.vue addapted to be the Home page for the challenge, with hyperlinks to the challenges official pages and author's social media.
+Home.vue addapted to be the Home page for the challenge with a functional answer for the challenge.

-Router created for Functional Challenge and Test Page.
+Router created for About Page.

-Functional.vue renders a input field to enter the username to be requested by Github API.
+Home page renders a input field to enter the username to be requested by Github API.

+If no username is given, a massage saying the field id required will appear bellow the field.

 If a username is given, Axios will request it on the API.

 If is there a match, the app will render the user's avatar image, the number of followers and their avatar images.
 In case the number of followers is higher than 100, a button to load more results will show.

-Test.vue will render hyperlinks to the unit tests source code and results.
+If the username has no followers, it won't render the followers list.

+Any empty, zero or null field won't be shown (Bio, Location, Number of Followers, Number of Following).